Long-dated euro zone yields up ahead of possible BoE rates rise | Business

 - United Kingdom

 That said, Germany's 10-year government bond yields, at -0.17%, are more than 30 bps higher than where they were in August.
-Also on Thursday, initial readings of the purchasing managers' index (PMI) business survey are due for the Spanish and Italian services sectors, with markets expecting both to be in healthy expansion.
+Also pushing yields lower was the euro zone purchasing managers index (PMI) business survey, which fell to a six-month low in October.

-A final reading of German and eurozone PMI surveys for October are also due on Thursday.
+Supply chain bottlenecks and logistical issues related to the COVID-19 pandemic pushed input prices to rise at the fastest rate in over two decades, the survey showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)